IhebHaboubi/IhebHaboubi/README.md

 ### About

 I'm **Iheb**, a computer science student.
 Programming and building cool things is one of my multiple hobbies.
-I'm currently learning advanced algorithms and data structures :floppy_disk:.
-I've also started contributing to open source software :octocat: which has been an amazing experience.
+I'm currently practicing advanced algorithms and data structures :floppy_disk:.
+I've also started contributing to open source software :octocat: which has been an amazing learning experience.
-I'm very intersted in learning computer vision, reinforecement learning, and robotics software engineering in general :robot:.
+I'm very eager to dive into computer vision, reinforecement learning, and robotics software engineering in general :robot:.

 So, If you share the same interests as me, let me now and maybe we can work on something cool !
 Also if you have any question, don't hesitate to ask me :rainbow: